heksaani/InnuendoCliCpouta/README.md

 # view the progress of jobs

-contrl + c # to get back to the temrinal vi/vim/nano test_ecoli  # use your favourite edditor to see if job has started
+contrl + c # to get back to the terminal vi/vim/nano test_ecoli  # use your favourite edditor to see if job has started

-# You can also check the real progress of batch jobs by going in directory where job is running
+# You can also check the real progress of batch jobs by going into directory where job is running
+# you need to know: pipeline-runid  specific to your run.
 # runid : you can find it in your input template file
 # pipeline: you can find it in the input template file